The Lost Stonnall Hoard Mystery

-Finally, in view of the foregoing, it may not come as too much of a surprise to the reader that the relics have disappeared.
+In view of the foregoing, it may not come as too much of a surprise to the reader that they have disappeared.
 The last time we have any degree of certainty of their whereabouts is when Dr Meyrick appeared to have them in his possession in order to draw sketches of them.
 But what then?
 It seems to me that there are only a few possibilities, summarised below.

 What of the then occupants of the farm in 1957?
 Prompted by Mr Gould, Mr Harold Foden stated that he knew nothing of the discovery and that nothing similar to it had been found during his family's 60 years of occupation.

-On the other hand, as a result of the sale of Mr Hamper's collection, it is just possible that they are sitting somewhere in a curio cabinet, a box, a tea chest or whatever, forgotten, ignored or unrecognised for what they really are.
+On the other hand, as a result of the sale of Mr Hamper's collection, it is just possible that they are sitting somewhere in a curio cabinet, a box, a tea chest or whatever, forgotten, ignored, their true significance and antecedants unknown.
 It is also possible that the publication of this article might enable somebody, somewhere to put, both literally and metaphorically, two and two together.